kristinemlarson/gnssrefl/README.md

 You can now gzip your snr files (in addition to xz compression).

 Our docker (and thus jupyter notebooks) now works with the new Mac chip.
-If you install the code using github or pypi, you will need to install gfzrnx and CRXRNX yourself:

-- Download and compile the [Hatanaka source code](http://terras.gsi.go.jp/ja/crx2rnx.html) and store in $EXE as <code>CRX2RNX</code>.
-- Download and install the executable provided by GFZ (you need to sign up as a non-profit user).
-It needs to be stored in $EXE with the name <code>gfzrnx</code>.
-Remember to set the executable bit (chmod +x).
+I have also updated installexe for the new chip - but I have not yet changed the pypi version.

 **New utility for subdaily analysis:** [invsnr](https://github.com/kristinemlarson/gnssrefl/blob/master/README_invsnr.md).
 This is currently only available for the command line version on github.